davegurnell/scalax2gether-2017/README.md

 that can be exposed as an RPC microservice supporting Protobuf and Avro serialization protocols.

-### Paulo, Learning Scala with Minecraft Mods, about 120 minutes
+### Paulo Siqueira, Learning Scala with Minecraft Mods, about 120 minutes

 Minecraft is a very popular game and
 Scala is a very popular language.